A deep learning framework for jointly solving transient Fokker-Planck equations with arbitrary parameters and initial distributions: The TPAPS

 \subsection{Network architecture}

-The TPAPS consists of four neural networks, including the EMB-RN, REP-RN, and DEC-RN in the GMD autoencoder, as well as the EVO-RN that models transient dynamics.
+The TPAPS consists of four ResNets, including the EMB-RN, REP-RN, and DEC-RN in the GMD autoencoder, as well as the EVO-RN that models transient dynamics.
 Each ResNet~\cite{He2015DeepRL,Wang2024Deep,Wang2025Pseudo} consists of a cascade of residual blocks (RBs).
 Every residual block is defined by